ronaldgrn/django-link-shortener/README.rst

 4. Run `python manage.py migrate` to create the shortener models.

-5. Start the development server and visit http://127.0.0.1:8000/s/ to create a test link
+5. Start the development server and visit http://127.0.0.1:8000/s/test/<My-URL-HERE>
+   to create a test link.

+   or

+   Use shortener.create(user, link) to generate a link via code.
+Use shortener.expand(link) to revert

 6. Visit http://127.0.0.1:8000/<insert_test_code_here>/ to be redirected